matepaiva/matepaiva.github.io/_posts/2016-02-09-month-calendar-generator.markdown

   <div id="calendar"></div>

 <div>
 Try it yourself!
 Insert a date in format "YYYY" and "MM".
 Remember: in JavaScript, month starts at 0 and ends at 11.
+For exemplo, February => 1.
  <br>
  <br>
   <input type="year" id="year" placeholder="YYYY">